+This document describes uses cases for zero or one signature.
+Nevertheless, this sub process describes the retrieval process for an unlimited number of signatures as it may be required by specific profiles.

 The server retrieves one or more <ds:Signature> objects as follows:

 For all instances of SignatureObject that are present, the server retrieves either the <ds:Signature> that is a child element of the SignatureObject (see: Note at the end of this section), or those <ds:Signature> objects which are pointed to by the SignaturePtr in the SignatureObject.